 There are many more foods that various studies have deemed great for breastfeeding moms, among them: avocados, pumpkin seeds, garlic in all forms and some lesser known ones like fenugreek and curry.
 What’s really important is eating a varied diet of natural, unprocessed foods.
-But if 10 suggestions just makes you want more, check out these 25 best foods (yes, there is some duplication here).

 And now that you can’t wait to start eating all these superfoods, don’t forget one more equally essential non-food addition to your diet: water, water, water!
 Keep a water bottle handy and drink it throughout the day.
 Before you sit down to breastfeed, drink a glass of water.
 After you are done breastfeeding, drink a glass of water.
 Make water your first choice, but all non-caffeinated, unsweetened beverages are good too.
 Drinking sufficient water is so important for milk supply.
 Too little water also dehydrates you and makes you feel sluggish and slow.